rubenrincon/dbximgdemo/README.md

     req.session.token = response.access_token;

 5. Now we implement the regenerateSessionAsync method.
 This method simply wraps the generation of the session in a Promise.
 We do this because we don’t want to mix awaits and callbacks.
-If we had to do this more often we would use a wrapping library, but this is the only time, so we do it in the rough way.   💡 you can read more [here](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/)
+If we had to do this more often we would use a wrapping library, but this is the only time, so we do it in the rough way.   💡 you can read more about asynchronous calls [here](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/)

 **controller.js** regenerateSessionAsync **method**